mcmero/SVclone/README.md

     python -m phylo_sv.preprocess.cmd -i <svs.txt> -b <indexed bamfile> -hd <header.cfg> -o <output name> -d <average coverage>

+#### Required Parameters ####

+* -i or --input : structural variants input file.
+See file formats section for more details.
+* -b or --bam : bam file with corresponding index file.
+* -o or --out : output base name.
+Will create processed output file as <name>_svproc.txt, parameters output as <name>_params.txt and database output as <name>.db
+* -d or --depth (floating-point value) : average depth of coverage for corresponding BAM file.
+See the calculating coverage section.

+#### Optional Parameters ####

+* -hd or --header : config file specifying header columns.
+If not provided, default column names assumed (see file formats section).
+* -sc or --softclip (default = 25) : reads must overlap by this many basepairs to be counted as supporting the break, or being a non-supporting normal read lying across the break.
+* -cn or --max_cn (default = 15) : maximum expected copy-number.
+Will skip any areas with more reads than <depth> * <max_cn>

+#### Beyond Advanced Parameters ####

+The package also contains a parameters.py file which has the following hard-coded parameters.
+Modify these with care.

+tr      = 5    # if soft-clipped by less than these number of bases at this end, is not a "true" soft-clip window  = 500  # base-pair window considered to the left and right of the break when processing reads

+#### File Formats ####

 The structural variation input file must be in the following tab-separated format:

 ```